JackieChenglongYang/jackiechenglongyang.github.io/_pages/about.md

 About me
 ======
 - I am a PhD student at University of Electronic Science and Technology of China from 2024/09.
 Major in management science and engineering.
 - I received Bachelor’s Degree at University of Electronic Science and Technology of China in 2022.
-Major in business administration/Electronic Engineering.
+Major in business administration and electronic engineering.

 Reward
 ======